-Dem delegation traveling to Ukraine amid controversy over Trump phone call
+Congressional delegation traveling to Ukraine amid controversy over Trump phone call

-A congressional delegation will travel to Ukraine this week to meet with military leaders amid the controversy over President Trump's July phone call with the Ukrainian president -- though they say the trip, planned before the details of that call were known, was originally meant to address other issues.
+A congressional delegation will travel to Ukraine this week to meet with military leaders amid the controversy over President Trump's July phone call with the Ukrainian president -- though officials say the trip, planned before the details of that call were known, was originally meant to address other issues.

 Rep. John Garamendi, D-Calif, said on Fox Business Network Thursday that the trip mostly concerns the European Reassurance Initiative, which invests billions supporting European allies -- mostly in Eastern Europe -- in response to the Russian incursion into Ukraine.
 Garamendi is the chairman of the House Armed Services Committee's subcommittee on readiness.